SC-JEPA: Stabilizing Latent Predictive Learning for Time-Series Anomaly Prediction: Reproducibility Details

 \subsection{Implementation Details}

+\paragraph{Data Preprocessing.} For each dataset, we identify and remove zero-variance channels using only the official training split, and apply the same channel mask to the corresponding test split.
+The remaining variables are normalized independently within each window using RevIN.
+We construct context--target pairs from consecutive non-overlapping windows of length $100$, where the current window $\mathbf{X}_t$ serves as input and the subsequent window $\mathbf{X}_{t+1}$ as the prediction target.
+Each window is partitioned into $P{=}5$ non-overlapping patches of length $L{=}20$.
+For SMD, each server machine is processed independently, and the resulting windows are aggregated for training and evaluation.

 All methods are implemented in PyTorch and trained on a single NVIDIA GeForce RTX 4090 GPU.
-We use Adam for all optimizations, and unless otherwise specified, we keep the hyperparameters reported below fixed across datasets to ensure a controlled comparison.
-We set the latent dimension to $D{=}256$ and the codebook size to $K{=}128$, and maintain EMA target networks for both the encoder and the codebook to stabilize training.
+We use the Adam optimizer throughout and, unless otherwise specified, keep the reported hyperparameters fixed across datasets for controlled comparison.
+We set the latent dimension to $D{=}256$ and the codebook size to $K{=}128$, and maintain EMA target networks for both the encoder and codebook.